Commute & Transit

 Daily miles traveled have largely followed the economic cycle, with more miles driven during economic booms than during recessions.

-Although the number of daily miles estimated for vehicles in the Bay Area declined during the Great Recession, daily miles traveled increased on a moderate upwards trajectory during the 2010’s, with a new high set in 2019 with 182 million miles traveled on a typical day, a 14% increase above 2010 levels.
-On a per capita basis, daily travel in the Bay Area had remained stable from 2005 to 2019 at approximately 23 daily miles per person.
-At just 10 miles per capita in 2019, San Francisco has by far the lowest VMT per capita, as more trips here are done by walking, biking, transit or other modes, such as scooting.
+The number of daily miles estimated for vehicles in the Bay Area declined during the Great Recession.
+Daily miles traveled increased during the 2010s, with a new high set in 2019 with 180 million miles traveled on a typical day.
+On a per capita basis, daily vehicle travel in the Bay Area was fairly stable at approximately 22 daily miles per person from 2010 until the late 2010s, when it ticked upward before falling sharply during the COVID-19 pandemic.

 Amidst the COVID-19 pandemic, daily miles traveled in the Bay Area dropped by 21% between the years 2019 and 2020